Introduction

 Traditionally, the Sinking Fund for Great Cliff (Dawlish) Ltd was kept at minimal levels for many years but reached just £3,450 by 2017.
 Since then, the Sinking Fund was built up to £30k during 2022, until the Company had to finance major balcony waterproofing repairs (£29.3k) and external painting works for the front elevation (£13k) during the same year.
 As a result, the Sinking Fund reduced to £8k, which included further repairs such as a sink hole in driveway (£4k) and lift repairs/improvements (£5.7k) during 2023.

-During 2024, most of the budget will be mainly financing waterproofing repairs at the front of the buidling (£19.3k), plus internal decoration (£3.5k).
+During 2024, most of the budget was used to finance waterproofing repairs at the front of the building (£19.3k), plus internal decoration (£3.5k).
+Since 2024 a strategy was adopted to increase the Sinking Fund as detailed below.

 Sinking Fund Strategy

 A review of the Sinking Fund took place by the Directors in February 2024 and it was agreed that a Strategy was needed to help build this up over the next few years.
-For the short-term future, it was agreed to retain the present balance of £8k and place a further £2k into the fund as soon as possible, to bring this up to £10k.
+For the short-term future, it was agreed to increase the balance from £8k to £10k.
 This would now be regarded as the “acceptable minimum amount” in the fund, which would provide a bare minimum amount of cover for an unforeseen emergency.
-The objective would be to increase the fund each year from now on by at least £10k p.a. to around £60k which would be reasonable, for a building the size of Great Cliff.
+The objective would be to increase the fund each year from now on by at least £10k p.a. to around £80k to £100k which would be reasonable, for a building the size of Great Cliff.

 Current Sinking Fund